Vasilis98/3-column-preview/README.md

 # 3-Column Preview Card

-Tis project is a responsive 3-column preview card layout.
+This project is a responsive 3-column preview card layout.

 ## Technologies Used